IdentityPython/pysaml2/doc/howto/config.rst

         }
     }

-Since the attribute values used here are user friendly an attribute map must exist, so that the server can use the full name when communicating with other servers.
+Since the attribute names used here are the user friendly ones an attribute map must exist, so that the server can use the full name when communicating with other servers.